 Satellite image of Google earth: Sudanese Su-24M at Wadi Sayidna airbase

 Currently, the former Belarusian Su-24M is actively used by the Sudanese military in protracted conflicts in the country.
 There is a real civil war in southern Sudan using tanks and combat aviation.
-In the rebellious Sudanese province of Darfur alone, nearly 300000 people have died in combat over the past few years.
+In the rebellious Sudanese province of Darfur alone, fighting has killed an estimated 300000 people in the past few years.
 However, Sudanese President Omar Hassan al-Bashir said that these aircraft will be used "only to repel external aggression."

 The front bombers of the Russian Air Force Su-24M and the reconnaissance aircraft Su-24MR in the past were repeatedly used in combat operations in the post-Soviet space.
 They were involved in the first and second Chechen companies and the 2008 Russian-Georgian conflict.